 Yes, of course, it is a great sign!
 Any indication that a company is interested in hiring you is fantastic.
 You should seize any opportunity to explore a potential fit and both phone and video interviews are understandably common for logistical and financial reasons.

 A phone interview is not an ideal way to get to know a potential hire, but there will likely be face-to-face interview stages later along the line.
-You have to make the most of the phone the phone interview first.
+You have to make the most of the phone interview first.

 Part of that includes finding out more about the role, your future boss and the company culture:

 Any worthwhile phone interview is a fact-finding exercise for both hiring manager and candidate.
 The questions that a candidate asks will show how engaged they are in the process.
 (But don't waste precious questions on information that you can find out yourself).
-Here are 5 great questions to ask:

 - What challenges will I face in terms of exceeding my performance goals?